daved01/ragcore/README.md

 ### Usage

-To quickly add a PDF file for querying, place it in the `data` directory (create it or run the CLI tool) and specify the filename in the `configuration.yaml` file.
-Run the CLI application with `python -m docucute.cli` and follow the prompts to generate a new database.
+To add a PDF file for querying, place it in the `data` directory (create it or run the CLI tool).
+Run the CLI application with `python -m docucute.cli` and follow the prompts to generate a new database, and upload your PDF file by entering its name when prompted.
 Once completed, you can enter questions in the CLI or launch the web interface using `uvicorn docucite.api:fastapi --reload`.

 Explore the subsequent sections for an in-depth comprehension of the app's features and customization possibilities.